 - Loss of appetite

-If you find any of the above symptoms in your Russian Tortoise, take them to a vet immediately.
+If you find any of the above symptoms in your reptile, take them to a vet immediately.
 Your vet will take a sample of your reptile’s stool to identify the parasite.
 In most cases medication will help treat the disease.

 All reptiles are potential carriers of salmonella bacteria.
 The bacteria is present on their skin and shells (for turtles) but doesn’t seem to harm them.
 A major concern is that the disease can be transmitted to humans.
 Salmonella can cause serious and life-threatening conditions in humans.